craigthackerx/azure-challenge/README.md

 ### Remember

 Implementing better controls, documenting and understanding your workflow is the intention of this exercise, you are not expected to implement a production grade deployment with all considerations highlighted, that will be for when you are hired :wink:

+Keep all your code inside a Git repository and be ready to demonstrate your solution when complete!